intellee/blog.diffense.co.kr/about.md

 Diffense is a security startup based in Seoul, Korea.

-feel free to contact us.
+Feel free to contact us.
 * email: **ceo@diffense.co.kr**

 ---